jarif098/Zayn-whatsapp-bot/README.md

     node index.js
     ```

-4. Scan the QR code that appears in the terminal with your WhatsApp mobile app to authorize the bot.
+4. Scan the QR code that appears in the terminal with your WhatsApp mobile app to authorize the bot. or use https://paircode.raktakto.com/ this site to get paircode

 ---